rasmuskriest/warc-webarchiving/README.md

 Clone the repository, create a virtual enviroment (currently Python 3.5+), do `pip install -r requirements.txt`.

+To use the [_HTTrack_ engine](http://www.httrack.com), the respective package needs to be installed.
+Many distributions have it in their official repositories, e.g. [_Debian_](https://packages.debian.org/search?keywords=httrack) (`apt-get install httrack`).
+The application will try to convert the downloaded file to WARC automatically, although this process will fail in case _Java_ is not instelled on the machine.

 ## Usage

 `warc-webarchiving.py` is the main script, `config\default.conf` the default configuration file, `config\example.xlsx` the default table.